AMCAS vs. AACOMAS vs. TMDSAS Med School Application Differences

 • (Optional) One additional letter.

-The Work & Activities section is a little different for each type of application.
+The Work & Activities section is a little different for each application type.
 There are different character limits, added or omitted sections, and extra essay options depending on the application service.

 For example, AACOMAS doesn’t have a Meaningful Experience section, but there’s no limit to the number of Experiences and Achievements you can add.
-Most notable are the extra essay questions available on TMDSAS applications that each have a 2500 character maximum.
+Most notable are the extra essay questions available on TMDSAS applications, each with a 2,500-character maximum.

 AMCAS Application Activities and Mini-Essays